Water filling stations and water carters

 WATER FILLING STATIONS

-Council’s Water Filling Stations (PDF 1.6MB) offer a convenient means for contractors, water carters and other customers to access drinking water in a number of locations throughout the Dubbo (PDF 698KB) and Wellington (PDF 380.8KB) region.
+Council’s Water Filling Stations (PDF 1.7MB) offer a convenient means for contractors, water carters and rural customers to access drinking water in a number of locations throughout the Dubbo (PDF 698KB) and Wellington (PDF 380.8KB) region.

 Customers wishing to use the Water Filling Stations need to apply to Council for an account and access key.
 Bulk water charges and a key deposit fee apply, as per Council’s Revenue Policy.
 For 2019/2020, the charge for bulk water purchase from Water Filling Stations in the Council region is $3.70 per kilolitre (1,000 L).

 An application form for an account key can be obtained from Council’s Customer Service Centre Dubbo office in Church Street, Dubbo or Wellington office corner Nanima Crescent & Warne Street, Wellington.

 For instructions and conditions for using Council's Water Filling Stations please read the below documents.

 Water Filling Station - Conditions of Use (PDF 215.7KB)

 A drinking water carter must make and keep for at least six months a record of: